aneiosi/D-JSON/README.md

 * `cJSON_NULL` (check with `cJSON_IsNull`): Represents a `null` value.
 * `cJSON_Number` (check with `cJSON_IsNumber`): Represents a number value.
 The value is stored as a double in `valuedouble` and also in `valueint`.
 If the number is outside of the range of an integer, `INT_MAX` or `INT_MIN` are used for `valueint`.
 * `cJSON_String` (check with `cJSON_IsString`): Represents a string value.
 It is stored in the form of a zero terminated string in `valuestring`.
 * `cJSON_Array` (check with `cJSON_IsArray`): Represent an array value.
-This is implemented by pointing `child` to a linked list of `cJSON` items that represent the values in the array.
+This is implemented by pointing `child` to a linked list of `DJSON` items that represent the values in the array.
 The elements are linked together using `next` and `prev`, where the first element has `prev.next == NULL` and the last element `next == NULL`.
 * `cJSON_Object` (check with `cJSON_IsObject`): Represents an object value.
 Objects are stored same way as an array, the only difference is that the items in the object store their keys in `string`.
 * `cJSON_Raw` (check with `cJSON_IsRaw`): Represents any kind of JSON that is stored as a zero terminated array of characters in `valuestring`.
-This can be used, for example, to avoid printing the same static JSON over and over again to save performance. cJSON will never create this type when parsing.
-Also note that cJSON doesn't check if it is valid JSON.
+This can be used, for example, to avoid printing the same static JSON over and over again to save performance.
+DJSON will never create this type when parsing.
+Also note that DJSON doesn't check if it is valid JSON.

 Additionally there are the following two flags: